kikuta/IOSXE16_CLI-hidden-options_Tool/README.md

-# 1. Overview: Enjoy IOS XE hidden options
+# 1. Overview: CLI Hidden options search script for IOS XE 16.X

 * According to the release note of 16.8.1a, "Accessing Hidden Commands" is documented as a new feature.
 Now hidden command options will be exposed if "service internal" is configured.
 * [Release note](https://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst9300/software/release/16-8/release_notes/ol-16-8-9300.html#id_65400)
 * "service internal" should not be configured as a default because it is almost for testing, trouble shooting, or evaluation.